com2m/anki-overdrive-goes-iot/README.md

 Instead of using Xbox 360 controllers you can also connect a standard USB keyboard for controlling two cars.
 This even works when running headless (with no screen attached) by using the Linux `/dev/input/eventX` interface.
 You may disable this feature in `src/headers/drivemode.h`:  `enableKeyboard = false;`.
 To change the keyboard input device used go to `src/headers/EventReader.h`: `char *device = "/dev/input/event0";`

 #### RGB LED
 To be able to see some game status you may connect an RGB LED to the Raspi's GPIO connector.
 I was using a LED with built-in resistors so that I do not need a breadboard but just 4 wires to connect the LED to GPIO22, GPIO10, GPIO9 + GND using the wiringPi pin numbers 3, 12, 13.
-You may switch off the feature uisng `src/headers/drivemode.h`: `enableRGBLed = false;` but if you don't you will just not see the LED signals if you do not connect one.
+You may switch off the feature using `src/headers/drivemode.h`: `enableRGBLed = false;` but if you don't you will just not see the LED signals if you do not connect one.

 #### Background music
 The game plays background music and some appropriate sounds if you press the fire buttons on the keyboard.